Margaret Tudor: Death

 Margaret died at Methven Castle on 18 October 1541.
 Henry Ray, the Berwick Pursuivant, reported that she had palsy (possibly resulting from a stroke) on Friday and died on the following Tuesday.
 As she thought she would recover she did not trouble to make a will.
 She sent for King James, who was at Falkland Palace, but he did not come in time.
 Near the end she wished that the friars who attended her would seek the reconciliation of the King and the Earl of Angus.
 She hoped the King would give her possessions to her daughter, Lady Margaret Douglas.
 James arrived after her death, and he ordered Oliver Sinclair and John Tennent to pack up her belongings for his use.
+As a dowager queen, Margaret had received the rental money of the crown lands of Stirlingshire.
+After her death, this money was added to the king's income.

-She was buried at the Charterhouse in Perth (demolished during the Reformation, 1559, its site now occupied by the former King James VI Hospital).
+Margaret was buried at the Charterhouse in Perth (demolished during the Reformation, 1559, its site now occupied by the former King James VI Hospital).
 The funeral ceremony itself was possibly not as elaborate as that held in Edinburgh for Madeleine of Valois in 1537, but James V and his household were provided with expensive black clothes for a mourning period.